-In 2014, Dr. Matthew Carter, a Division Chief in the Performance Measurement Directorate, conducted a scholarly analysis of the measurement of volunteer labor that appeared in each of his Auxiliary valuation reports in 2014, 2015 and 2016.
+In 2014, Dr. Matthew Carter, then a Division Chief in the Performance Measurement Directorate, conducted a scholarly analysis of the measurement of volunteer labor that appeared in each of his Auxiliary valuation reports in 2014, 2015 and 2016.
 His basic framework allows for the resultant analytical product to be considered GAAP-compliant, and a distillation of his theoretical framework is provided in this Appendix.
-The 2017 report, and all subsequent reports, continue to be GAAP-compliant as before, but now in the context of a documented and repeatable audit trail, using available and approved current data.
+All reports from 2017 onward continue to be GAAP-compliant as before, but are constructed in the context of a documented and repeatable audit trail, using available and approved current data.